isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-find-a-roach-nest/index.md

 winged but only fly
 at above 84-degree temperatures.
 Male roaches in the species have longer wings than the females, but all have winged their bodies' length.
-Like all roaches, American roaches appearance is reddish-brown to dark brown.�American cockroach mainly feeds on plant and garbage matter.
+Like all roaches, American roaches appearance is reddish-brown to dark brown.American cockroach mainly feeds on plant and garbage matter.
 Also, they like sweets, books, and wallpapers.
 ### German Roaches
-German cockroaches are smaller in size, measuring about 0.5 to 0.7�inches in length.
+German cockroaches are smaller in size, measuring about 0.5 to 0.7inches in length.
 Their color ranges from tan to black with about two parallel lines on the pronotum that runs behind the head up to the wings' end.
 The German roaches are known to be the most difficult.
 It looks like the Asian cockroach.
 But the Asian cockroach can fly and is attracted to light.
 German cockroaches are common in kitchens and bathrooms, which also implies that you can